titan-data/titan/docs/src/lifecycle/kubernetes.rst

   snapshot capabilities.

-Titan currently uses the default Kubernetes config file, cluster and namespace as defined in your `~/.kube/config` file.
+Titan currently uses the default Kubernetes config file, cluster and namespace as defined the `.kube/config` file in your home directory.
 Future versions will make these configurable.

 The titan server still runs as a container on the local workstation.
-A local Docker installation is required, though no special privileges or operating support is necessary.
+A local Docker installation is required, though no special privileges or operating system support is necessary.
 This also means that all the metadata is local to the user, so two users cannot share titan repositories in a shared Kubernetes cluster.
-The pods themselves will be accessible, but there is no way to manage them as Titan repositories on a different system.
+The pods themselves will be accessible to any kubernetes user, but there is no way to manage them as Titan repositories on a different system.

 Each push or pull operation is run as a separate Job, requiring that the `titandata/titan` image be avaialble to the cluster.